knyabb/technical_communication/README.md

     * Install **Git bash** by following the steps on [How to Install Git Bash](https://www.youtube.com/watch?v=7BOrUHFu44A).

 4. **GitHub**
-    * Create an account on [github](github.com).
+    * Create an account on [github](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account) using 1.

 ### Instructions on how to host and format resume on a static website
 1. **To create a static website**

     1. Open **Command Prompt**.
-    2. Enter command below to check if jekyll is installed, if not, please follow download and install instruction above.
+    2. Enter command below to check if jekyll is installed, if not, please follow download and install instruction 1 above.
         ```
         jekyll -v
         ```